-first-cycle studies

-full-time studies
+first-cycle studies full-time studies

-Subject catalogue Formal Logic Туре: lecture with classes Hours: winter semester 15+30 summer semester 15+30 If a subject consists of e.g. lecture and classes, the proper hours to any classes should be given.
-ECTS: winter semester 4 summer semester 5 Language of tuition: English Method of assessment: winter semester C+CM summer semester E+CM If a subject consists of lecture and classes, the proper method of ass essment to any classes should be g iven.
+Subject catalogue Form nal Logic Type: lecture with classes Hours: winter semester 15+30 If a subject consists of e. g. lecture and classes, the proper hours to any y classes should be given.
+ECTS: winter semester 4 summer semester 5 Language of tuition: English Method of assessment: winter semester C+CM summer semester E+CM If a subject consists of lecture and classes, the proper method of asses sment to any classes should be give n.
 SUBJECT SPECIFIC OBJECTIVES 1.
-Knowledge of main concepts, problems, and achievements in logic, including meta-logic 2.
-Knowledge of propositional logic: classical and non-classcial systems 3.
-Ability to solve logical problems 4.
-Sensitivity to logical validity and logical fallacies.
-PREREQUISITE E (KNOWLEDGE, SKILLS, C COMPETENCE, OTHERS) 1. secondary schoo ol mathematical knowledge LEARNING OUTCOMES Correla outcoutcoutcoutcoutcoutcoutcoutcoutcoutc Correlation with programme learning outcomes Knowledge 1.
+Knowledge of main concepts, problems, and achievements in logic, including meta-logic.
+2. Knowledge of propositional logic: classical and non-classical systems.
+3. Ability to solve logical problems.
+4. Sensitivity to logical validity and logical fallacies.
+PREREQUISITE (KNOWLEDGE, SKILLS, COMPETENCE, OTHERS) 4 PREREQUISITE ol mathematical knowledge 1. secondary scribe i mathematical knowledge Correlation with LEARNING OUTCOMES programn outcomes Knowledge 1.
 Student knows main types of (linguistic) expressions, basic patterns of justifications, and main types of knowledge and understand their specificity.
 K_W02, K_W03 2.
-Student knows and unders of theories and stands main principles of dev d significance and proofs of r elopment of theories and properties main limitation theorems.
+Student knows and understands main principles of development of theories and properties of theories and significance and proofs of main limitation theorems.
 K_W02, K_W03 Skills 1.
-Student is able to analys e simple arguments, in partic structure and to assess the cular are able to define their logical ir validity.
-K_U05

-2. Student is able to solve problems in classical propositional logic.
-K_UG 3.
+Student is able to analyse simple arguments, in particular are able to define their logical structure and to assess their validity.
+K_U05 2.
+Student is able to solve problems in classical propositional logic.
+K_U04, K_U05 3.
 Students are able to solve simple problems in some non-classical propositional logics.
 K_U04, K_U05 4.
 Student is able to evaluate the validity of formal proofs.
 K_U04 5.
 Student is able to identify and describe main logical fallacies.
+K_U04, K_U05

+Social Competence

+1. K_K04

-K_U04, K_U05 Social Competence 1.
-Student exhibits willingness of collaborative problem solving and sound discussion.
-K_K04 TEACHING CONTENT (SUBJECT DESCRIPTION) higher-order logics.
+TEACHING CONTENT (SUBJECT DESCRIPTION)

+Structure, types, and properties of arguments; validity of inference and fallacies in argumentation.
+Entailment and similar properties.
+Logical calculus, interpretation and model.
+Selected concepts from set theory, algebra, and arithmetic.
+Classical propositional logic.
+First-order logic, theory of identity, higher-order logics.
 Logic vs arithmetic; adequacy and decidability.
-Origin of non-classical logics; logic in philosophical debates; selected non- classcial logics.
+Origin of non-classical logics; logic in philosophical debates; selected non-classical logics.
 Structure and properties of theories; first-order theories; axiomatisation, proofs, definitions.
-Rich theories, diagonalisation, limitiation theorems; first and second Godel theorems; Tarski's theorem; Church thesis.
+Rich theories, diagonalisation, limitation theorems; first and second Godel theorems; Tarski's theorem; Church thesis.
 Pluralism of types of knowledge; types of science.

+TEACHING METHODS

-TEACHING METHODS Lecture: traditional lecture with problem solving and discussion.
+Lecture: traditional lecture with problem solving and discussion.

 Classes: analysis of texts, collaborative problem solving, and discussion.

 If a subject consists of lecture and classes, the proper teaching methods to any classes should be given.

+METHODS OF LEARNING ACHIEVEMENTS ASSESSMENT

-METHODS OF LEARNING ACHIEVEMENTS ASSESSMENT Lecture 1.
-Exam which covers all knowledge and abilities developed during lecture and classes - with n assessment) o extra lectures (90 % of 2.
-Student's activity during discussion (10 % of assessment)
+METHODS OF LEARNING ACHIEVEMENTS ASSESSMENT Lecture 7 exam which covers all knowledge and abilities developed during lecture and classes - with no extra lectures (90 % of assessment) 2. student's activity during discussion (10 % of assessment) Classes 1.
+6 tests on previously discussed topics, which will be announced at least one week in advance (50 % of assessment) 2. knowledge of current topics (30 % of assessment)

+GRADING SCALE

-Classes 1.
-6 tests on previously discussed topics, which will be anounced at least one week in advance (50 % of assessment) 2. knowledge of current topics (30 % of assessment) 3. presence and activity during classes (20 % assessment) GRADING SCALE
+presence and activity during classes (20 % assessment)